uidesigner-Priya/CODSOFT_Level_1_TASK_1/README.md

 - Home page with a brief introduction
 - About page detailing skills and experience
+- Education and skills page showcasing the grades and skills.
 - Projects page showcasing work samples
 - Contact page with a contact form
 - Responsive design for various screen sizes